We earn commissions from brands listed on this site, which influences how listings are presented.

 Step #1.
 Compare Online Banks

-Before opening an online bank account, decide which bank.
-Some online banks offer checking accounts, some offer savings products, and some offer both (learn more about savings accounts here Many online banks offer access to personal loans, home loans, and other lending products.
-The best online banks have a mobile app, enabling you to do all your banking from your smartphone.
-Read our article on “How to Choose the Right Online Bank” to find out the top 8 things to compare.
-See the table at the bottom of this article for a comparison of the best online banks.
+Some online banks offer checking accounts, some offer savings products, and some offer both.
+Many online banks offer access to personal loans, home loans, and other lending products.
+Some of our best online banks have mobile apps, enabling you to do all your banking from your smartphone.

 Step #2.
 Choose Account Type